 On their lunch break for another 15 minutes we drove down the road and did a good supermarket shop.
 They brought us straight into the workshop when we got back.
-The night before at camp we’d figured out the fuse box and checked the low beam fuses, all were good.
+The night before at camp with the help of google we’d figured out the fuse box and checked the low beam fuses, all were good.
 It turned out both the bulbs had blown.
 We decided to ignore the reason why both had gone at the same time (we know they were both working).
 The bulbs were surprisingly expensive, but Africa isn’t cheap.
-We did cheekily ask one of the guys if he had a spanner we could tighten our lose roof tent bolt with, he kindly did all of them for us.
+We did cheekily ask one of the guys if he had a spanner so we could tighten our lose roof tent bolt (it squeaks whenever someone moves at night), he kindly did all of them for us.

 We’ve only ever had a rough plan for our Chasing Sunrise journey.
-We had thought we’d drive Namibia’s Caprivi Strip (it’s finger), then at the end drop into Botswana briefly to visit a Chobe National Park.
-But having watched a documentary earlier in the year on the Okavango Delta where a group traced its source in Angola and spent a few months canoeing down it all the way to the delta, Marie really wanted to go there.
+We had thought we’d drive Namibia’s Caprivi Strip (it’s finger), then at the end drop into Botswana briefly to visit Chobe National Park.
+But having watched a documentary earlier in the year on the Okavango Delta where a group pf environmental scientists traced its source in Angola and spent a few months canoeing it’s length all the way to the delta, Marie really wanted to go there.
 Having decided to do both we didn’t know whether we’d do each as a side trip from Namibia and drive the Strip in between or whether we’d stay in Botswana and do the long drive between them.

 Mohembo border crossing is only 2.5 hours from Rundu.
 But needing to wait until the canopy lock shop opened at 8am we had a lie in, which resulted in us moving slowly when we finally did get up.
 We were able to replace the missing rear canopy latch but the 2nd had also sheared off the night before and the latch hole was smaller.
 We bought a 2nd anyway with the intention of finding a man with an angle grinder to cut the hole bigger somewhere down the track.
-At least from the outside it was still in place so looked secure and we could just tie it off with paracord inside as it couldn’t be reached to be cut.
+At least from the outside it was still in place so looked secure and we could just tie that side of the door off with paracord inside (by opening the side flap) so it couldn’t be reached to be cut.

 It was a very long, hot drive on a completely straight road.
-The scenery was quite different to elsewhere, most obvious were more trees.
+The scenery was quite different to elsewhere, most obvious was more trees.
 The people were also friendlier too.

 As we turned off the highway towards the border we met the Okavango River for the first time.
 At 1,500kms it is the 3rd longest river in Southern Africa.
 Marie was very excited to see it.
-Seeing water after dry Namibia was refreshing.
+Seeing water after the complete dry of Namibia was refreshing.
 The road turned to gravel and it passed through Bwabwata National Park.
-You don’t have to pay the entry fee if you are transiting to the border, you just have to record you details in a log book.
-We kept our eyes peeled but saw nothing exciting.
+You don’t have to pay the entry fee if you are transiting to the border, you just have to record your details in a log book.
+We kept our eyes peeled but saw no exciting wildlife.

-On the Botswana side the road was sealed, only it had a lot of pot holes and the edges disintegrated so they were all ragged and it had only been a narrow road to begin with.
-The scenery also changed somehow it looked like we’d imagined.
+On the Botswana side of the border the road was sealed, only it had a lot of pot holes and the edges had disintegrated so they were all ragged and it had only been a narrow road to begin with so it still didn’t make for the easiest driving.
+The scenery also changed, somehow it looked like we’d imagined Botswana to be.
 It had a lot of short trees and bush.

 We stopped in the first town to try and find an ATM.
 We asked someone, it didn’t have one, the nearest was in the town of Gumare 150km further down the road.
-Having money is important and we figured we had enough time to get there before sunset so we pressed on.
+Having local money is important and we figured we had enough time to get there before sunset so we pressed on.
 We did.
 Just.
 We rolled into town and hit the ATM and the supermarket as the sun was getting low.
 None of the information sources we had showed any campsite within 100km.
 But there were a few guest houses, we picked one to go and ask.
-They would have been happy to have had us park up but the manager said she didn’t have the right permits, she told us the name of one that would.
+They would have been happy to have had us park up but the manager said she didn’t have the right permits that allowed her to do that, she told us the name of one that probably would.
 It was hard driving in the dark but we got close and then asked at a fuel station and they directed us the last part.

 The woman on reception was really helpful, she let us set up camp in the corner of the guesthouse, we think we were a novelty, she gave us the key to a room nearby to use the bathroom.
-We were stoked.
-We didn’t have a plan B and we were tired.
-It had been a long day but we were in Botswana!
+We were stoked, we didn’t have a plan B and we were tired.
+It had been a very long day but we were in Botswana!